11 day trip / 7 days kayaking

 We will have a kayak safety briefing and settle into the rhythm of Raja Ampat.
 Snorkelling and swimming and watching the sunset from our decks are our evenings activities!

-We will have a 15 km day today paddling along the northern shore of Gam Island.
+We will have a 15 km day today paddling along the southern shore of Gam Island.
 The limestone islands and formations are incredibly beautiful.
 We will snorkel at “Nemo Island”, a small island with hundreds of anemone and clown fish.
 Our guesthouse is nestled below tall limestone cliffs, with a massive cave behind the homestay.
 We will settle into our rooms for the night and go explore the cave before supper.

 An early morning hike to a lookout point will be a photographers dream.
 We will paddle through a small passage that separate Gam and Waigeo Islands, snorkelling at spots along the way.
 We will explore hidden bay, and snorkel at the mouth of this hidden gem.
 Our campsite for the night is another perfect white sand beach with views to the west.
 We will enjoy a camp meal while we watch the sun set in vibrant red, orange and yellow hues.